DanaMW/PowerShell-TuneUp/BinMenu/README.md

 Update: Menuadds "0" now removes them from the menu as it should.
 "1" puts them back if you have any.
 UpDate: Changed the JSON config format for faster readng (Cant use new menu or settings manageunless you change).
 Finished the BinMenu Settings manager.
 ALL settings can be edited from the settings manager.
+Update: All working now except for the delete button, 115 of the Settings manager.
 ```
 <img src="/img/ShowBinMenu.png" alt="BinMenu"/>